BrunoDegliEsposti/NodeGenLib/README.md

 - Integration with Open CASCADE Technology allows
 3D domains to be given in B-Rep format using STEP files.
 Trimmed geometries are supported.
-- The library has not been optimized yet.
+- Current performance is about 100k nodes/second,
-Current performance is about 100k nodes/second.
+and further optimizations are planned.
 - Variable node density is supported.
 The local node spacing around each point is prescribed by a scalar field passed as a lambda expression (C++) or function handle (MATLAB).